ad-freiburg/elevant/docs/evaluation_webapp.md

  the text "deprecated".
 Such rows are filtered out when the checkbox is unchecked.

-The **compare two systems checkbox** lets you select two rows in the evaluation result table at the same time and compare their predicted links side by side in the linking results table.
+The **compare two systems checkbox** lets you select two rows in the evaluation result table at the same time and compare their linking results side by side in the linking results table.

 ### The Evaluation Results Box